Loading...

 How to consume egg bites with spinach without glucose spikes

-Include healthy fats such as a small portion of avocado or a handful of nuts like almonds or walnuts.
-These fats can help moderate blood sugar levels.
+Add a slice of avocado or some nuts like almonds or walnuts.
+Healthy fats can help stabilize blood sugar levels by slowing carbohydrate digestion.

-If you're having a salad or vegetables with your meal, use a vinegar-based dressing.
-The acetic acid in vinegar has been shown to help with blood sugar control.
+If having a salad, use a vinegar-based dressing.
+The acetic acid in vinegar has been shown to help lower blood sugar spikes.

 healthspan-mbl